Discovering...

 Seffa Medfouna

 A dessert couscous: fine grains or vermicelli steamed, mounded into a cone, dusted with powdered sugar and cinnamon.
 Hidden inside is tender chicken (seffa medfouna means "buried seffa").
 Toasted almonds and raisins complete the dish.
+Served at celebrations and after large meals.

 Kuskus b Khlii

 A winter specialty using khlii, Moroccan preserved dried meat cured in rendered fat, olive oil, and spices.
 The intensely flavored khlii gives the couscous a deep, smoky, umami-rich taste unlike any other variety.
+Made primarily in Fes and Meknes during the colder months.

 Hand-rolling couscous is a skill that Moroccan women have perfected over centuries.
 Here is the traditional process, step by step.

 Spread fine semolina flour (smida) on a large, shallow wooden or ceramic dish called a gsaa.
 Sprinkle with salted water and a drizzle of olive oil.
-The gsaa is traditionally round and wide, providing ample surface for rolling.
+The gsaa is traditionally round and wide, providing ample surface area for rolling.

 Tip: Use medium-fine semolina for the best texture.
 Too fine produces paste; too coarse produces lumps.

 Using circular motions with the palms and fingertips, work the wet semolina into tiny, uniform granules.
 The motion is gentle and rhythmic: rolling the grains between the palms while rotating them across the gsaa.
-This is the skill that takes years to perfect.
+This is the skill that takes years to master.

 Tip: Keep your hands slightly damp.
 The motion comes from the wrists and fingertips, not brute force.